 What I learned about justice from Dorothy Day

 What kind of impact did influential Catholic reformer Dorothy Day have on those who knew her best?
-A friend and former colleague gives his personal perspective on the woman whom many consider the most important American Catholic of the 20th century.

 First of all, Dorothy Day taught me that justice begins on our knees.
 I have never known anyone, not even in monasteries, who was more of a praying person than Dorothy Day.
 When I think of her, I think of her first of all on her knees praying before the Blessed Sacrament.
 I think of those long lists of names she kept of people, living and dead, to pray for.
 I think of her at Mass, I think of her praying the rosary, I think of her going off for Confession each Saturday evening.

 If you find the life of Dorothy Day inspiring, if you want to understand what gave her direction and courage and strength to persevere, her deep attentiveness to others, consider her spiritual and sacramental life.